Natura 2000 area

 This mosaic of sub-alpine and alpine environments is home to an incredible wealth of flora and fauna (black grouse, bartavelles, ptarmigan, chamois), offering walkers an exceptional natural environment.

-The Mont Thabor massif, with its remarkable geological history, is a treasure trove of natural treasures that required protection.
+The Mont Thabor massif, with its remarkable geological history, is a mine of natural treasures that needed protecting.
 On December 26, 2000, it joined the very select circle of "Natura 2000" classified sites.
 Classified sites are places whose exceptional character justifies national-level protection and monitoring of its evolution.
 The Massif du Mont Thabor is therefore a wonderful place to discover wild flora and fauna.
-Discover it on your walks and hike in harmony with the flora and fauna.
+Discover it during your walks and hike while respecting the flora and fauna.

-To find out more about the Thabor Natura 2000 Zone, you can also visit the exhibition on display all year round on the first floor of the Salle du Thabor, at the entrance to the resort at Valfréjus.
+To find out more about the Thabor Natura 2000 area, you can also visit the exhibition on display all year round on the first floor of the Salle du Thabor, at the entrance to the Valfréjus station.